ABOUT CLBS

 Split liver transplantation – A large liver is split and shared between a small adult (right lobe) and a child (left lobe).

-Unfortunately deceased donor organs are available only rarely in the Indian subcontinent and across most of Asia.
+Unfortunately, deceased donor organs are available only rarely in the Indian subcontinent and across most of Asia.

 The length of hospitalization will vary, depending on the individual patient.
 A typical hospital stay for school-age children is 14 to 18 days.